gieslabs/chatbots/README.md

 ```
 You can also define help intents that allow users to ask alexa for a hint.
 Despite this, we will be deleting all this code so go ahead and <kbd>command</kbd> + <kbd>a</kbd> or <kbd>control</kbd> + <kbd>a</kbd> and delete the code.

+We will instead use a tool called [ASK-SDK Code Generator][l3].
+Navigate back to your Alexa Skill Console and select **JSON Editor** from the navigation bar.
+Copy and paste the JSON code into the Code Generator and copy the generated code back to your AWS PE.

+![alt text][img5]

+We will edit this code later.
+For now, click **save** to generate the end point address.
+Above the button cluster you will see **ARN:** <address>.
+Copy that address to your clipboard and navigate back to the Alexa Skill Console.
+This is the unique identifier for your build.
+Every resource at amazon is assigned a unique ID.
+In the Skills Console, select **Endpoint** from the side navbar select **AWS Lambda ARN** paste the address into **default region** and click save endpoints.
+Select the *test* tab and you can begin testing your skill.

+From here, you can modify the skill and the Lambda and the possibilities from here are pretty limitless.